 Character requirements are set for leadership in the New Testament.
 Nothing in the New Testament say that you can lead simply because you are a Levite/ male/ from a prominent family, or whatever.
 That would probably apply to leadership in the marriage too.

-Spiritually mature men who actually can lead in such a way that their family want to follow are wonderful and deserve honor.
-On the other hand, a man who try to micromanage even his wife’s bed time, and beat her into submission when she does not agree with him, cannot use the excuse that God called him to lead.
-Sarah Faith Schlissel should learn to give God his proper place (even if her daddy say otherwise!) if she wants to be a Christian.
+Spiritually mature men who actually can lead in such a way that their family want to follow are wonderful and deserve to be honoured.
+On the other hand, a man who tries to micromanage even his wife’s bedtime, and beat her into submission when she does not agree with him, cannot use the excuse that God called him to lead.
+Sarah Faith Schlissel should learn to give God his proper place (even if her daddy says otherwise!) if she wants to be a Christian.
 Believers should not quench the work of the spirit in half of all Christians, or take positions of authority that God has not given them.

 Quite frankly, God does not want the back seat…

 - Daddy is steering, God is in the back seat, but she does not mention where the daughter is.
 In the other front seat?
 Hog-tied and stuffed into the boot?

 - Among others in his blog entry, “civilization requires patriarchy” 25 January 2011

 - I don’t want to link to the source, lest this cause others to stumble.
 When looking up what others said of that “husbands-should-punish-wives” website, the recommendations were mostly from BDSM blogs.
 Prior to looking up this kind of thing, I did not even know what BDSM stood for…